 - must abide by the academic policies of Tuskegee University

-- must be entering your sophomore or junior year at Tuskegee University
+- must be entering your junior or senior year at Tuskegee University

 - can only receive this award once during your tenure at Tuskegee University

-If you are awarded the scholarship, you must submit a thank you letter and a digital picture to the Foster Family prior to receiving the spring term award to ShomariAsimFosterTU91@gmail.com
+If you are awarded the scholarship, you must submit a thank you letter, a digital picture, and a brief biography to the Foster Family prior to the fall semester.
+The information must be sent to ShomariAsimFosterTU91@gmail.com

 If you have any questions regarding the Shomari Foster Scholarship, please contact Mr. A.D.
 James, Executive Director of Student Financial Services, Tuskegee University, at 334-727-8088.